Wellbeing

 Written by Medibank

 We all know going to the dentist is a pain, sometimes literally.
-But your teeth are pretty precious –just think how much you use them every day.
-Giving them a bit of loving care with regular check-ups is a small price to keep them healthy and strong for years to come.
+But your teeth are pretty precious – just think how much you use them every day.
+Regular check-ups and cleans can do wonders for your dental health, keeping your teeth healthy and strong for years to come.

-Here are just a handful of signs it’s time to see the dentist.
+Here are just a handful of signs it’s time to visit the dentist.

 Bleeding gums